 Let me first say that they don’t make movies like “Drive” anymore.
 Or at least, they don’t make movies like “Drive” this entertaining anymore.
 Films like this really makes you wish you didn’t have a brain.
 The most egregious example of lapses in logic is the fact that the assassins on Wong’s trail are blowing up everything in sight and yet the only time the cops show up is during a shootout at a bar.
-And even then the presence of the cops is just to justify Wong taking Hardison’s Malik hostage so they can begin that male bonding thing.
-If a motel by the side of a major Interstate road getting blasted by 3 missiles doesn’t bring the cops, nothing will.
-It’s a good thing, too, since these bad guys have as much sense of discretion as a 3-ton elephant running through a nursing home.
+And even then the presence of law enforcement is just to justify Wong taking Hardison’s Malik hostage so they can begin that male bonding thing.
+If a motel by the side of a major interstate getting blasted by 3 missiles doesn’t bring the cops, nothing will.
+It’s a good thing, too, since these bad guys have as much discretion as a 3-ton elephant running through a nursing home.

 Of course I’m being unfair by picking on Scott Phillips’ moronic screenplay.
-Neither Phillips nor director Steve Wang cares enough to even bother to disguise the fact that their movie exists in a bubble where logic no longer exists, so why should I call them on it?
-As a reward for the audience temporarily removing their brain, Wang has injected the film with intense Hong Kong-style action, which means there’s a lot of posing and a lot of Chinese stuntmen will get kicked, go flying into the air, and do some cool spinning thing before hitting the ground, wall, or whatever is most convenient to be banged against.
+Neither Phillips nor director Steve Wang care enough to even bother disguising the fact that their movie exists in a bubble where logic doesn’t exist, so why should I call them on it?
+As a reward for the audience temporarily removing their brain, Wang has injected the film with intense Hong Kong-style action, which means there are a lot of posing and a lot of Chinese stuntmen getting kicked, go flying through the air, and do some cool spinning thing before finally hitting the ground, wall, or whatever happens to be in their way.

 John Pyper-Ferguson has the Ugly American role.
-Not only is Ferguson’s Madison attired in country and western wear, but just in case you don’t get that he’s a racist redneck, he insults anyone who isn’t white and, later in the film, uses a whip to beat a black man.
+Not only is Ferguson’s Madison attired in country and western wear, but just in case you still haven’t “got” that he’s a racist redneck, he insults anyone who isn’t white and, later in the film, uses a whip to beat a black man.
 Are we supposed to hate this guy?
 I think so!
 As the head mercenary, Madison is ordered to bring Wong back in one piece, although he is allowed to shoot Wong in the legs to subdue him.
-Which brings me to this observation: Madison and company sure seems arbitrary about the “don’t shoot him above the legs” policy.
+Which brings me to this observation: Madison and company sure seem arbitrary about the “don’t shoot him above the legs” policy.
 At one point Madison blows up a motel while Wong is supposed to be in it.
 At other times Madison instructs his people to shoot Wong only in the legs.
+I’m confused.

-On an interesting note, “Drive” features not one, or two, or even three, but four scenes of actors running heroically away from exploding fireballs.
-Now that has got to be some kind of record.
+On an interesting note, “Drive” features not one, not two, not even three, but four scenes of actors running heroically away from exploding fireballs.
+Now that has got to be some kind of record!